ivancuric/js-perf/README.md

 ## It's a mobile world

 First of all, let's get the following out of the way.
-If you're testing exclusively on your desktop device (you are testing, right?), you're excluding [more than 50%](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet) of your potential users.
+If you're testing exclusively on your desktop device (you are testing, right?), you're excluding [more than 50%](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet) of your  users.

 ![enter image description here](https://i.imgur.com/6XtNnds.png)

 This trend will only continue to grow, as the emerging market's preferred gateway to the web is a sub-100$ Android device.
 The era of the desktop as the main device to access the Internet is over, and the next billion internet users will visit your sites primarily through a mobile device.

-Testing in Chrome dev tools' device mode isn't a valid substitute to testing on a real mobile device.
+Testing in Chrome dev tools' device mode isn't a valid substitute to testing on a real  device.
 Using CPU and network throttling helps, but it's a fundamentally different beast.
 Test on real devices.

 Even if you are testing on real mobile devices, you're probably testing it on your brand spanking 600$ flagship phone.
 The thing is, that's not the device that your users have.
 The median device is something along the lines of a Moto G. Let's see how it stacks up when [parsing an average JS bundle](https://docs.google.com/spreadsheets/d/1wHcNNQea28LhwQ_amFamT33d5woVrJfJy53Z1k6V090/edit?usp=sharing).